coreos/rpm-ostree/docs/administrator-handbook.md

 # rpm-ostree upgrade
 ```

-Will perform a system upgrade, creating a *new* deployment (root filesystem) and
+Will prepare a system upgrade offline, creating a *new* deployment (root filesystem) and
 set it as the default for the next boot.
-You should use `systemctl reboot`
-shortly afterwards.
+The update will be "finalized" at
+shutdown and a new bootloader entry prepared.
+Hence, use `reboot` to apply
+the update.

 ```
 # rpm-ostree rollback